 Should I Care about CADR?

-You may have heard of AHAM certified CADR for air purifiers.
-AHAM, Association of Home Appliance Manufactures tested and certifies air purifiers with three different CADR ratings: tobacco smoke, dust, and pollen.
-Tobacco smoke CADR represents the efficiency against fine particles, and the pollen CADR represents the efficiency against the larger particles comparatively.
-You can check the AHAM verified air purifiers list though some air purifier manufacturers test CADR on their own.
-It is not necessary to have an AHAM certification since it’s an organization of manufacturers.
+AHAM, Association of Home Appliance Manufacturers, tested and certifies air purifiers with three different CADR ratings: Tobacco Smoke, Dust, and Pollen.
+Tobacco smoke CADR represents the efficiency against fine particles, and the Pollen CADR means the efficiency against the larger particles comparatively.